m0sys/nand-tools/README.md

 - BUILD MY FIRST MICROPROCESSOR!
 (SINGLE CORE FIRST then MULTI-CORE)
 - HOW DOES ONE DESIGN AND BUILD A MICROPROCESSOR?

+## TODO

+1. Write a readme for each individual microarchitecture with good diagrams to depict the datapath + controller.

 <!-- ROADMAP -->

 ## Roadmap